 significant decisions, supervise their implementation and review their

 (a) Strategic Planning Process

 The Board shall be involved with management on an ongoing basis in the

-development and implementation of the Corporation's strategic plan, and
+development and implementation of the Corporation's strategic and

-shall form part of the Agenda for at least one Board meeting in each
+review of the plans shall form part of the Agenda for at least one Board

 (b) Principal Risks